nstanford5/nftAuction/nft-auction-api.md

 - Line 65 starts the promise on the contract handle for our Creator object.
 - Lines 66-79 are simple JavaScript functions to be called by the backend.

-While we are here, at the end of our test suite, lets add the final balance logs.
+While we are here, at the end of our test suite, let's add the final balance logs.
 ```
 load: /examples/nft-auction-api/index.mjs
 md5: 0205f5a034e69c1258ec38f37c92b937